AI experts sharing free tutorials to accelerate your business.

 • Do not quote a guaranteed insurance payment — always phrase as estimate

-• Do not write a balance reminder in shame-based tone; respectful-and-firm with two clear payment paths works better
+• Do not write a balance reminder in shame-based tone; respectful-and-firm with two clear payment paths and the tier-map language works better

 • Do not admit clinical fault in writing before review — use acknowledgement framing that commits to a follow-up, not a verdict